 G-6.1 Record orientation of sample under ultraviolet lights (see Fig. 12).

 G-6.2 At the end of the conditioning period described in Section 6, remove the specimens from the exposure apparatus and allow the warm samples to reach room temperature.
-(Cool for 4 hours).
+(Cool for 4 h).

 G-6.3 Grasp the end of the sealant that is above the bond breaker tape.
 Pull the sample on a 90° angle to the glass surface exerting force on the sealant/glass interface.